damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 ## Setting up new hiring contracts<a name="new-contracts"></a>

 New team hire contracts are found on the [Contracts](https://about.gitlab.com/handbook/contracts/) page, including instructions on how to set up new contracts.
+Templates for the contracts are set up in BambooHR.
+You can download the template from the "Files" tab and work on the contract using Google Drive.
+Here you can work together if you need help and download the PDF for HelloSign.

 ### Using HelloSign<a name="hellosign"></a>